 On the hillsides of Montalon, in St André de Cubzac, the towers of ancient wind mill.
 Witnesses to the glorious past of milling in the region, they offer an atypical setting for the walking park set up next to Parc Robillard.

-To discover it, we recommend the children’s rally “Sur les Pistes de Robin” (free from the Saint André de Cubzac Tourist Office) or La Boucle de Montalon
+To find out, we recommend the children's rally “On Robin's Trail” (free from the Saint André de Cubzac Tourist Office) or La Boucle de Montalon.

 04